nowaalex/af-utils/examples/src/e2e/README.md

 # Integration test conventions

-Integration tests cover observable behavior of the built examples in Chromium and Firefox.
+Integration tests cover observable behavior of the built examples in Chromium, Firefox, and WebKit.

 ## Where a test belongs